Wedding Dresses Through History

 - Chrissy Teigen in a Vera Wang in 2013

 - Kate Moss in John Galliano in 2011

 - Keira Knightley in 2013

-Whether you will go down the traditional white line or decide on a red wedding gown, just be happy.
+Whether you will go down the traditional white route or decide on a red wedding gown, just be happy.
 Relax and enjoy wearing your wedding dress with style.